 (b) The second matter resolved by the Order relates to training exams and was discovered by KPMG in late 2018.
 Some of the firm's professionals shared the answers to open-book tests that were administered in connection with internal, firm-sponsored training.
-In the context of investigating the training exams, KPMG discovered that prior to 2016, certain individuals had manipulated the hyperlink associated with the training exams to ensure passing scores.
-KPMG immediately reported this misconduct to its regulators, and the firm's board of directors established a Special Committee to oversee the investigation conducted by outside counsel.
-The Order censured KPMG for violating PCAOB Rule 3500T and other standards.
+In the context of investigating the training exams, KPMG also discovered that prior to 2016, certain individuals had manipulated the hyperlink associated with the training exams to ensure passing scores.
+KPMG immediately reported this misconduct to its regulators, including the SEC, and the firm's Board of Directors established a Special Committee to oversee the internal investigation conducted by outside counsel.
+KPMG cooperated fully with the SEC and took various remedial measures to prevent the sort of misconduct at issue, in addition to the undertakings described below.

+The Order found that KPMG violated PCAOB Rule 3500T.
 PCAOB Rule 3500T requires KPMG and associated persons to comply with ethics standards mandated by the American Institute of Certified Public Accountants.
-The Order also found that the violations of PCAOB Rule 3500T caused KPMG to fail to be in compliance with PCAOB QC Section 20.09, which requires firms to establish policies and procedures that provide reasonable assurance that personnel "perform all professional responsibilities with integrity."
+The Order also found that KPMG failed to be in compliance with, among other standards, PCAOB QC Section 20.09, which requires firms to establish policies and procedures that provide reasonable assurance that personnel "perform all professional responsibilities with integrity."

-The Order required the firm to cease and desist from committing or causing any future violations of PCAOB Rule 3500T and imposed a \$50 million civil monetary penalty and remedial undertakings upon the firm.
+The Order censured the firm, required it to cease and desist from committing or causing any future violations of PCAOB Rule 3500T, imposed a \$50 million civil monetary penalty, and imposed remedial undertakings.
 The remedial undertakings obligated the firm to take certain actions, including but not limited to an internal review of the firm's policies and procedures related to ethics and integrity and the completion of the Special Committee's investigation related to the training exams.

 KPMG agreed to provide the SEC with reports summarizing the review and investigation.
-The review and investigation were evaluated by an independent, third-party consultant retained by KPMG, and the reports were provided to the SEC.
+The review and investigation were evaluated by an independent consultant retained by KPMG, and the reports were provided to the SEC.